 while I'm struggling to catch my breath.

-(received third place award in 2007 Dayton Metro Library poetry contest)
+(received a third place award in a Dayton Metro Library poetry contest)

 Today's word: thudding